 When Kiluron regained consciousness, all he could see was a terrible, blinding light.
 A dark shape loomed over him, eclipsing a portion of the light, and then another shape, similar to the first, appeared on the opposite side.
 Blinking, Kiluron reached up to rub his head, and regretted it when his probing fingers sent a spike of pain into his mind and came away sticky.

 “Are you alright?”
-The voice sounded oddly distant, but slowly resolved into the concerned face of Doil leaning over him, as the light faded to merely the late morning sunlight slanting through a rectangular shaft to where Kiluron was sitting in a greyish puddle of brackish water.
+The voice sounded oddly distant, but the indistinct shape slowly resolved into Doil’s concerned face leaning over him as the light faded to merely the late morning sunlight slanting through a rectangular shaft to where Kiluron was sitting in a greyish puddle of brackish water.

 “Just a few moments,” Doil assured him.
 “We heard you cry out, and when we got over here you were blinking up at us from the bottom of this pit.”
 He squinted, and made some motions with his hands.
 “It’s not too deep, but I’ll go grab a rope from the horses to help you out.”
 He disappeared from the rectangle of sky that was Kiluron’s view, leaving just Fetrina to ogle at the hapless oaf in the pit.